cordoval/emberjs-getting-started/README.md

 {{/view}}
 ```

-We’ve defined an instance of Em.Button, which calls a method on an object when it is clicked.
+We’ve defined an instance of Ember.Button, which calls a method on an object when it is clicked.
 In this case we’ve told the button to call the `clearCompletedTodos` method (its action) on the `Todos.todosController` object (its target).

 We’ve also told it to add an `is-active class` to the view when it is clicked or tapped.
-Every Em.Button has an `isActive` property that will be true when it is in the process of being clicked.
+Every Ember.Button has an `isActive` property that will be true when it is in the process of being clicked.
 This allows us to display a visual cue to the user that they have hit the right target.

 Go back to your browser and try it out.
-Add some todos, then mark them done and clear them.
+Add some todos, then mark them done and clear thEmber.
 Because we previously bound the visual list to the `todosController`, making a change through new means has the expected effect.

 # 11. Marking All as Done